Wheat free food fact file

 Cranberries can be frozen or used fresh.
 Fresh berries should be stored in the fridge until used.
 Dried cranberries should be stored in an airtight container.

-health benefits
+Health benefits

 Apart from using in cooking, cranberries are also used as a remedy for cystitis and other bladder, kidney and urinary tract infections.
 Scientific research suggests that cranberries contain a substance that stops the infectious bacteria from clinging to the cells that line the urinary tract and bladder.
-Thus preventing them from multiplying.

-alternative types:
+Alternative types:

 Dried cranberries